KyleMcCurdy/cs499-eportfolio/README.md

 ## Navigation

-Use the links below to explore different sections of the ePortfolio:

 - Home – Landing page with overview
 - About – About me and background
 - Software Engineering – CS320 enhancement narratives